State of DevOps Report 2019: DevOps Not a Trend, The Standard!

-On-demand scaling is one of the major reasons behind increasing cloud adoption.
+On-demand scaling is one of the primary reasons for increasing cloud adoption.

-Teams that take advantage of dynamic scaling are able to make the infrastructure behind their service elastically react to demand from users.
+Teams that take advantage of dynamic scaling can make the infrastructure behind their service elastically react to demand from users.
 Teams can monitor their services and automatically scale their infrastructure as needed.

-According to the survey, abstractions in cloud have changed the way infrastructure is visualized.
+According to the survey, abstractions in the cloud have changed the way infrastructure is visualized.

 Respondents who met all essential cloud characteristics reported: